 Performance criteria Target Results Data source Data limitations Ongoing operation of programs and systems, including data collections, continue to support the national training system.
-Further reforms will be implemented as needed. leration of lndustry and Skills ograms Committee (AISC) d systems, was supported cluding data in transitioning llections, training products ntinue to to meet the updated standards for national training for nationally stem.
-Further accredited, industry-focused plemented as committee (AISC) was supported in transitioning products to meet the updated standards for nationally stem.
-Further accredited, industry-focused training.
+Further reforms will be implemented as needed.
+The Australian Industry and Skills Committee (AISC) was supported in transitioning training products to meet the updated standards for nationally accredited, industry-focused training.
 ACHIEVED.
 The AISC completed the development of the National Industry Insights Report web platform to bring together grassroots industry intelligence, employment and occupation data with training enrolment data.
 46 of 68 Training Packages have transitioned to the Standards.
 Eight training packages are partially transitioned.
 14 training packages are due to complete transition by December 2019.
 Program administrative data.
 This information is for the 2017-18 period, except the point in time data provided about number of training packages that have transitioned to the Standards which is as at 30 June 2018.
-Training gov.au was maintained as the authoritative source for regulatory decisions and other relevant information on registered training organisations (RTOs), training packages and accredited courses.
+Training.gov.au was maintained as the authoritative source for regulatory decisions and other relevant information on registered training organisations (RTOs), training packages and accredited courses.
 ACHIEVED.
-Training. gov.au was maintained as the authoritative source of information on RTOs, training packages and accredited courses and received 7.2 million visits from 3.1 million users in 2017-18.
+Training . gov.au was maintained as the authoritative source of information on RTOs, training packages and accredited courses and received 7.2 million visits from 3.1 million users in 2017-18.
 Program administrative data.
 Data represents the 2017-18 financial year.